 Who are the characters who appear in the game?

-Library Labyrinth will include around 100 characters.
+Library Labyrinth will include 60 characters.
 Some will be real historical figures, while others will be fictional characters drawn from well-known books.

 None of the characters will be created by us.
 There will be a level of interpretation (see the section on card information), but we’re not creating anyone new.
 You’ll be able to look up any of the characters in a real life library and find out more about them!

 We will not include any character without someone from the team being able to speak about who that character is and the culture in which they are rooted.

 There are a few things we know are vital to this game hitting the right note, and we are committed to making sure the balance is right.

 We are all based in the UK or have some strong UK connection, and so there will be more characters who are instantly recognisable to a UK audience.
 If this imaginary library is anywhere, then it’s in the UK.
 However (and it’s a really big however) this imaginary library is not just full of dead white authors.
 It’s a library which contains famous and well-read books from all over the world.

 We want players to recognise some characters.
 We want players to flip over a card and say “wow, I got Alice in Wonderland, that’s great!”
 But we also want them to ask who Enheduanna was, or Scheherezade.
 Not all of us will recognise the same characters, which is why we want as wide a range as possible.

 We know that not all historical and literary figures are suitable for being turned into characters.
 That might be because they are religious figures who it would be entirely disrespectful to represent in a game.
 Or it might be because we simply don’t know enough about the culture from which those books come — and if that’s the case then we either ask someone who does know to join the team, or we don’t include those characters.